isym444/isym444/README.md

 ![](https://komarev.com/ghpvc/?username=isym444)

 I am a Mexican-British medical doctor and aspiring software engineer.
 I have recently decided to try competitive programming seriously and do my best to improve my rating!
-To this end, I have included an AtCoder solved problem as well as rating tracker below for a bit of public accountability!
+To this end, I have included an AtCoder solved problem and rating tracker below for a bit of public accountability!
 These update daily together with my anki vocab counts for the languages I am currently learning.

  <h3>👨‍💻 Programming and Markup Languages</h3>
   <p>